Devopcasting/FastAPI-Document-Comparison/README.md

 # FastAPI Document Comparison

-This project provides a FastAPI-based solution for comparing documents, supporting Excel and Image file types.
+This project provides a FastAPI-based solution for comparing documents, supporting Excel, PDFs and Image file types.
 It offers a straightforward API for document upload and comparison, allowing users to quickly identify differences between documents of the supported types.

 ## Developer